 Extended article as published on The Guardian, 21st August 2022

 Did you know that magnolia flowers are edible??
 This has come as a surprise to many, many people, and we love being a part of that learning journey.
 So buckle up, and get ready to learn about these unexpected edible flowers.
+There’s even a recipe down below on how to make pickled magnolia buds (or you can watch this video!

 What’s so special about magnolias?